 From Springfield, there are two main options for travel to Amherst:

-Reminder: Rail travel in the US can be convenient and pleasant but travel by air may actually be cheaper.
+Protip: Rail travel in the US over long distances can be convenient and pleasant but domestic travel by air may actually be cheaper.
 It pays to do your research carefully.
-Additional rail service to our Pioneer Valley region is supposed to begin in 2019.
-Please check this page for updates as the conference date approaches.
+Additional rail service to our Pioneer Valley region began in 2019.

 Amtrak: general information, routes, & schedules